galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 ![Per sequence quality scores](../../images/quality-control/per_sequence_quality_scores.png "Per sequence quality scores")

-The distribution of average read quality should be fairly tight in the upper range of the plot.
+The distribution of average read quality should be tight peak in the upper range of the plot.
 It can also report if a subset of the sequences have universally low quality values: it can happen because some sequences are poorly imaged (on the edge of the field of view etc), however these should represent only a small percentage of the total sequences.

 ## Per base sequence content

 ![Per base sequence content](../../images/quality-control/per_base_sequence_content.png "Per base sequence content for a DNA library")

-Per Base Sequence Content plots the percentage of each of the four nucleotides (T, C, A, G) at each position across all reads in the input sequence file.
+"Per Base Sequence Content" plots the percentage of each of the four nucleotides (T, C, A, G) at each position across all reads in the input sequence file.
 As for the per base sequence quality, the x-axis is non-uniform.

 In a random library we would expect that there would be little to no difference between the four bases.
 The proportion of each of the four bases should remain relatively constant over the length of the read with `%A=%T` and `%G=%C`, and the lines in this plot should run parallel with each other.